LoukiaSpin/Sensitivity-Analysis-Approach-to-Evaluate-Transitivity/README.md

 After downloading/cloning the repo, the user can use the .Rproj file to source all code.

+The user should install the development version of the [rnmamod](https://CRAN.R-project.org/package=rnmamod) R package that contains the new functions to apply the proposed sensitivity analysis framework:

+    install.packages("devtools")
+    devtools::install_github("LoukiaSpin/rnmamod")

 ## Output

 Prerequisite R packages: